vitabaks/autobase/automation/README.md

     version: 2.2.0
 ```

-2. Prepare your inventory
+#### Use Autobase playbook in your project

+Prepare your inventory.
 See the example [inventory](https://github.com/vitabaks/autobase/blob/master/automation/inventory.example) file.
-Specify internal IP addresses and connection details such as `ansible_user`, `ansible_ssh_pass`, or `ansible_ssh_private_key_file`.

-3. Define variables
+- Note: The inventory must use private IP addresses (not hostnames) to prevent cluster components from listening on public interfaces.
+It should follow the [example structure](https://github.com/vitabaks/autobase/blob/master/automation/inventory.example) and include required groups such as `master`, `replica` (as part of the `postgres_cluster` group), `etcd_cluster`, and etc.

 Review default [variables](https://github.com/vitabaks/autobase/blob/master/automation/roles/common/defaults/main.yml).
 Override them in your inventory, group_vars, or other appropriate locations.

-4. Use Autobase playbook
+Include the playbook from the collection:

 ```yaml
 - name: Run Autobase deployment ansible.builtin.include_playbook: vitabaks.autobase.deploy_pgcluster
 ```

-Note: Start with `deploy_pgcluster`, and use `config_pgcluster` later for reconfiguration.
+- Note: Start with `deploy_pgcluster`, and use `config_pgcluster` later for reconfiguration.

-### How to start from scratch
+#### How to start from scratch

 If you need to start from the very beginning, you can use the `remove_cluster` playbook.